-- Diabetes: People with diabetes have an increased risk of gum disease — and gum disease can make it harder to control diabetes because it can increase blood sugar.
+- Diabetes: People with diabetes have an increased risk of gum disease — and gum disease can make it harder to manage diabetes because it can increase blood sugar.

 - Liver disease or kidney disease: When your liver and kidneys are working properly, they filter toxins out of your body.
 But in people with liver or kidney disease, these toxic substances aren’t being cleared out.
 This can result in halitosis.

 - Sjögren’s syndrome: This autoimmune disease can lead to muscle pain, dry eyes, dry skin and dry mouth (which is often linked to halitosis).